maxxxuu/pymarlzooplus/README.md

 Learnt models can be loaded using the `checkpoint_path` parameter, after which the learning will proceed from the corresponding timestep.

-# Citing EPyMARL and PyMARL
+# Citing FEPyMARL, EPyMARL and PyMARL

+If you use FEPyMARL in your research, please cite the ...

+In BibTeX format:
+'''tex
+'''

-The Extended PyMARL (EPyMARL) codebase was used in [Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks](https://arxiv.org/abs/2006.07869).
+If you use the EPyMARL in your research, please cite the [Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks](https://arxiv.org/abs/2006.07869).

 *Georgios Papoudakis, Filippos Christianos, Lukas Schäfer, & Stefano V. Albrecht.
 Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks, Proceedings of the Neural Information Processing Systems Track on Datasets and Benchmarks (NeurIPS), 2021*